cocoon2wong/Re/README.md

-# Re
+# 🫨 Re

 This is the official PyTorch codes of our paper "Resonance: Learning to Predict Social-Aware Pedestrian Trajectories as Co-Vibrations".
-Due to the size limitations of the attachments, parts of the code and instructions have been redacted.
+The paper will be available on arXiv soon.

-## Get Started
+## Getting Started

 You can clone [this repository](https://github.com/cocoon2wong/Re) by the following command: